-Andrew Hastik,

-Grenada Cocoa Association, Grenada :
+Andrew Hastik, Grenada Cocoa Association, Grenada:

 Valrhona has become family to us.

-Eimar Sampais, M. Libânio Agrícola SA, Brasil: Today we are experiencing a global problem none of us ever imagined.
+Eimar Sampaio, M. Libânio Agrícola SA, Brasil:

+Today we are experiencing a global problem none of us ever imagined.
 We are sure that it will pass and that we will be able to overcome it, strengthening the relations between Valrhona and M. Libânio Agrícola SA, and continuing to improve and surprise customers in our cocoa and chocolate supply chain.
-Emily Stone, Maya Mountain Cacao, Belize :
+Emily Stone, Maya Mountain Cacao, Belize:

 These are unprecedented times and challenging for us all.
 We are proud, as always, to be Valrhona's partner and are so appreciative of your clear and frequent communication.
 We look forward to being in touch soon.
 In the meantime, wishing safety and health for all of you.
-We remain alert to the impact of the pandemic health crisis on our partners.
-At the same time, we are committed to mobilizing our energy and resources towards achieving our long-term ambitions, the pillars of a fair and sustainable cocoa sector.

-By Véronique Huchedé, Cocoa Sourcing Manager The events of 2020 reminded us of the importance putting the needs of our cocoa producer partners at the heart of what we do, encouraging us to continue to strengthen the close relationships we have built together.
-The messages we received, and actions of mutual support that were carried out, have helped us to keep going throughout this crisis.
 Valrhona's flexibility and efforts coupled with those of our partners have enabled us to together prioritize our actions, delaying certain long-term projects to focus on making crucial, urgent investments to deal with the Covid-19 crisis.
 Here, we shine a spotlight on 3 such actions:

-Our partner cooperative, FECCANO, frequently takes out loans at the start of the harvest from social benefit enterprise SIDI (International Solidarity for Development and Investment).
-Its mission is to support the creation of a more inclusive economy that gives opportunities to disadvantaged populations, especially in the Global South.
+partner cooperative, FECCANO, frequently takes out loans at the start of the harvest from social benefit enterprise SIDI (International Solidarity for Development and Investment).
+Its mission is to support the creation of a more inclusive economy that gives opportunities to disadvantaged populations, especially the Global South.
 This year, although a line of credit was granted, the onset of the crisis meant that payment of funds was suspended.
 The direct consequence of this is that our partner was unable to pay the producers when they delivered their cocoa to the cooperative.
-We decided to pre-finance the harvest ourselves, as without this daily income, producers would not be able to feed their families In the face of the Covid-19 pandemic, which endangers the lives of the cocoa producers and employees at our partner cooperative CAPEDIG, we launched an awareness campaign with the in collaboration cooperative to help producers and their communities.
+We decided to pre-finance the harvest ourselves, as without this daily income, producers would not be able to feed their families.
+In the face of the Covid-19 pandemic, which endangers the lives of the cocoa producers and employees at our partner cooperative CAPEDIG, launched awareness campaign with the collaboration cooperative to help producers and their communities.
 We also distributed protective kits and food products.

-Peru imposed a lockdown and declared a state of emergency very early into the pandemic.
-Our partner cooperative, Cooperativa Norandino, asked us for financial support to ensure food security for producers and their families.
-The funds, initially earmarked for ongoing development projects including eliminating illiteracy, have been reallocated to a wide-ranging drive through which we have:

-• Distributed food packages (rice, sugar, oil etc.)
+Peru imposed a lockdown and declared a state of emergency very early into the pandemic. partner cooperative, Cooperativa Norandino, asked us for financial support to ensure food security for producers and their families.
+The funds, initially earmarked ongoing development projects including eliminating illiteracy, have been reallocated to a wide-ranging drive through which we have: Distributed food packages (rice, sugar, oil etc.) to 3,669 to 3 community health centers awareness and in the cooperative's 17 coffee, cocoa and panela collection centers.
+This has collection to continue. thus maintaining the communities' incomes.

-Provided

-medical supplies

-• Improved awareness and implemented procedures to combat the spread of the virus to 3,669 producers

-to 3 community health centers

-in the cooperative's

-17 coffee, cocoa and panela collection centers.
-This has enabled cocoa collection to continue, thus maintaining the communities' incomes,

-9

 ENVIRONMENT

 Becoming carbon neutral by 2025

 THE ISSUES

-From growing cocoa to chocolate distribution and manufacture, every part of our value chain has environmental consequences - notably on the climate and biodiversity - which we at Valrhona are committed to minimizing.
+rom growing cocoa to chocolate distribution and manufacture, every part of our value chain has environmental consequences - notably on the climate and biodiversity - which we at Valrhona are committed to minimizing.
 Addressing these impacts is essential to ensuring that we have a healthy planet for all in the future.